learn-co-curriculum/dsc-normal-distribution-lab/README.md

-# Gaussian/Normal Distributions Lab
+# Gaussian/Normal Distribution - Lab

+## Introduction

 In this lab we shall learn how to generate random normal distributions in python.
 We shall look into visualising a histogram and building a density function using the formula as well as seaborn's built in functions.

 ## Objectives
-Students would be able to:
+You will be able to:
 * Generate random normal distributions in python with given parameters
 * Calculate the density function for normal distributions
 * Use seaborn to visualize distributions with histograms and density functions

-#### A quick refresher !
+## A quick refresher !
 Here's the formula for calculating normal distribution density function.
 <img src="formula.jpg" width = 300>

 #### First generate a normal distribution containing 5000 values with mu=14 and sigma = 2.8